 A great first step in caring for both elderly parents is to determine what each parent will need, and then put an organizational system into place that helps streamline needs and errands.
 For example, it’s convenient to “batch” certain things together, like doctors’ appointments scheduled for both parents at the same time.
 Tandem appointments save time and avoid unnecessary running around; if needed, ask a friend to go along to help with time in the waiting room or if both parents require assistance getting in and out of the vehicle.
 Prescription pick-ups can be coordinated to happen at the same time for both parents, and all medications for both parents can be organized and parceled out for the entire month at one time.
 Groceries can be delivered.
 Make meals in batches — portion, label and freeze them for convenience.
 Many laundromats offer laundry service for everyday items.

 There are options aplenty when it comes to asking for help.
 Siblings who are willing to share the load, mother’s helpers who can help with errands and other simple tasks and even volunteer organizations who provide companionship are all wonderful resources.
 There are many in-home care and adult-day care options to assist with both practical needs and social activities.
 When the time is right for one or both parents, Assisted Living communities can be the best answer for both the parents and caregiver.

 Most importantly, remember that no one has to go it alone.
-Identify your support system, organize the needs of each parent, delegate (to whoever is helping you) and make time for your personal self-care.
+Identify your support system, organize the needs of each parent, delegate (to whomever is helping you) and make time for your personal self-care.
 The time with your aging loved ones is priceless, and lightening your load will help make caring for them more special.